abdullahabduljabbarab/CLEARANCE/Docs/Design/SystemsDesign.md

 ![Instructor panel wide view showing the scope, sidebar, tabs, and controls](../Images/SystemsDesign/instructor-panel-wide.png)

+*Figure 1: Instructor station view showing the live scope, scenario controls, system tabs, and operator-management panels used to supervise a CLEARANCE session.*

 The scope splits into five interlocking systems, each with a single defined responsibility, plus a set of supporting systems that were added during production once the core loop was stable.
 Everything communicates through delegates.
 State has one owner.
 Movement has one executor.
 Safety analysis is read-only.
 Instructions are validated before they can move anything.

 ### The design emphasises